Quickstart: use the Azure Stack administration portal

 Quick access to help and support

-If you select the Help and support icon (question mark) in the upper-right corner of the administrator portal, and then select New support request, one of the following results happens:
+If you click the Help icon (question mark) in the upper-right corner of the administrator portal, click Help + support, and then click New support request under Support, one of the following results happens:

 - If you're using an integrated system, this action opens a site where you can directly open a support ticket with Microsoft Customer Support Services (CSS).
 Refer to Where to get support to understand when you should go through Microsoft support or through your original equipment manufacturer (OEM) hardware vendor support.